athielking/thielking.dev/content/about.md

 ### Who I am

 My name is Andrew Thielking.
 I'm a software developer currently working at a FinOps startup called ProsperOps.
 We build solutions for automating discount management across all 3 major cloud providers.
-If you want to save money in the cloud check us out [ProsperOps](https://prosperops.com)
+If you want to save money in the cloud check us ou: [ProsperOps](https://prosperops.com)

 ### What I do